Scattering of Carriers by Charged Dislocations in Semiconductors

 \section{Issues Addressed}

-(i) The scattering potential, due to its cylindrical symmetry, is highly anisotropic and the validity of the extension of the relaxation time approach to this problem has been questioned\cite{{mse-review}, {farvacque-prb}, farvacque_sst}. \\ (ii) P\"{o}d\"{o}r's \cite{podor} expression for the relaxation time
+(i) The scattering potential $[$Eq.
+(1)$]$ is highly anisotropic due to its cylindrical symmetry.
+It is known that the relaxation time approximation for the solution of the linearized Boltzmann equation is in general not valid for anisotropic potentials.
+In context of the charged dislocation scattering also, the extension of the relaxation time approach has been questioned.\cite{{mse-review}, farvacque-prb, farvacque_sst} We will, first of all, rigorously establish the existence of a relaxation time for this problem.\\ (ii) We will next show that P\"{o}d\"{o}r's expression for the relaxation time\cite{podor}